zuozhenggh/learning-library/data-management-library/autonomous-database/shared/movie-stream-story/load-data/load-data.md

 + Learn how to define Object Storage credentials for your autonomous database
 + Learn how to load data from Object Storage using Data Tools
-+ Learn now to load data from Object Storage using the DBMS\_CLOUD APIs executed from SQL
++ Learn how to load data from Object Storage using the DBMS\_CLOUD APIs executed from SQL
++ Learn how to enforce data integrity in newly loaded tables

 ### Prerequisites